 Where is wireless available?

 There is full coverage in all indoor areas and most outdoor areas where people congregate.
-Some locations have NextGen wireless coverage, while others are still on the legacy wireless system.
 Please visit our wireless schedule page to see the most current schedule and maps of the coverage areas.

 What devices can be used on the “OHIO University” wireless network?